 The following warnings indicate the possibility of damage to the vehicle that may lead to an accident.
 Immediately stop the vehicle in a safe place and contact your Toyota dealer.

 Warning message Details ENGINE COOLANT HOT Indicates that the engine coolant temperature is too high A buzzer also sounds.
-TRANSMISSION HOTIndicates that the automatic transmission flucture temperature is too high A buzzer also sounds and the automatic transmission flucture sion fluid temperature warning light comes on
+HIGH TRANSMISSION FLUID TEMPERATURE Indicates that the automatic transmission fluid temperature is too high A buzzer also sounds.